martinmoene/clamp-proposal/README.md

 else if ( value > max_value ) clamped_value = max_value;
 </code></pre>

-[^2]: As suggested by Jonathan Wakeley on mailing list accu-general on 18 February 2014.
+[^2]: As suggested by Jonathan Wakely on mailing list accu-general on 18 February 2014.